 Data Is the Key to Innovation in Today’s Business World

 As cutting-edge cyber insurers develop new means of identifying and pricing cyber risk, the next frontier should be deploying that knowledge in ways other than simply fueling a premium and coverage decision.
 The opportunity is there for insurers to arm brokers with data about their clients' vulnerabilities.
 In turn, brokers have the opportunity to relay that information to clients, ensuring they understand it.
 The challenge for everyone throughout the insurance value chain is presenting data clearly, making it actionable for the policyholders.

-The CIAB survey noted that 85% of brokers have a “strategic approach to marketing and educating clients about cyber risks.”
-It’s time for insurers and brokers alike to take it a step further.
-If clients can get their hands on actionable information about cyber security — armed with knowledge of what it means, and what to do about it — it could mean fewer claims, lower premiums, and a safer web environment for everyone.
+The CIAB survey noted that 85% of brokers have a "strategic approach to marketing and educating clients about cyber risks."
+It's time for insurers and brokers alike to take it a step further.
+If clients can get their hands on actionable information about cyber security -- armed with the knowledge of what it means, and what to do about it -- it could mean fewer claims, lower premiums, and a safer web environment for everyone.

 The rise of remote work and growing concerns over ransomware acted as partners-in-crime to get organizations to hone in on risk mitigation efforts over the past couple years.
 Through compiling our Risk Insights Index, we found that with certain initiatives — safer or reduced usage of RDP, growing use of email security tools, and other measures taken to limit the impact of threat actors — businesses are more prepared than a year before and ready to play defense.
 Those efforts are borne out in our finding that the rate of companies who pay a ransom when attacked with ransomware fell by half within a year.